kallimachos/docs/doc/talks/bash-for-gits.rst

 .. rst-class:: build

+-  It is not a systematic introduction, but is about giving you an idea of how Bash scripting can help with your work flow.

+.. rst-class:: build

 -  Mac and Linux bash shells have a few minor differences; we'll see some examples when we look at my **.bashrc** file.